 If you missed the previous parts, see these links: part 1 & part 2.
-To recap, mostly there are things casinos can do to make winning harder.
+To recap, mostly there are things casinos can do to make winning at roulette harder.
 But they come at a price for casinos, which is often they lose revenue in other ways.
 For this reason, most countermeasures to thwart professional players are applied only when they are detected by casino surveillance.
 This isn’t a problem if professional players avoid detection to begin with.

 Speeding Up The Rotor

 Most European casinos spin rotors significantly slower than in the USA.
 And those in-the-know are aware roulette is a more profitable game (for casinos) in Europe than the USA.
 This is for a few reasons; one of which most players prefer slower rotors.
 I’m not referring to professional players that know the different strategies to increase their chances of winning.
 A slower rotor adds to the excitement, as players can more clearly watch the numbers move past where they’be bet.
 In contrast, a ball that bounces around crazily on a fast rotor can be frustrating.

 One of the first professional casino consultants to highlight this is Steve Forte, who is well known throughout the gaming community.

 One of the reasons rotors spin faster in the USA is to make winning more difficult for professional players.
 Does it make winning harder?
 In most cases, yes.
 The only case where a faster rotor makes winning easier is for bias analysis players.
 This is because the more the ball bounces around, the more likely it will come into contact with wheel defects, and the more likely bias plays a part on a spin.

 Faster rotors are generally more difficult to beat for ballistic methods such as roulette computers or visual ballistics.
 But as with typical casino counter-measures, it comes at a price.
 In this case, faster rotors significantly reduce the appeal of roulette to the majority of players.
 The inevitable result is overall lower revenue for casinos.